LD4P/arm/modeling_recommendations/materials.md

 -----
 Labels, definitions, and URIs TBD depending on whether terms are adopted into BF, reused from external ontologies, or defined in the ArtFrame-RareMat shared namespace.

-Note that the Binding class is defined in its own recommendation (fortcoming).
+Note that the Binding class, in addition to a few other classes for resource parts, are defined in a separate recommendation (forthcoming).

 Classes
 ---------